json-schema-org/json-schema-spec/jsonschema-core.md

 A JSON Schema MAY contain properties which are not schema keywords or are not recognized as schema keywords.
 The behavior of such keywords is governed by
-{{unknown-keywords}}.
+{{unrecognized}}.

 An empty schema is a JSON Schema with no properties.

 #### Boolean JSON Schemas

 The boolean schema values `true` and `false` are trivial schemas that always produce themselves as assertion results, regardless of the instance value.
 They never produce annotation results.

 These boolean schemas exist to clarify schema author intent and facilitate schema processing optimizations.
 They behave identically to the following schema objects (where `not` is part of the subschema application vocabulary defined in this document).

 `true`: Always passes validation, as if the empty schema `{}`